Coronavirus latest: Germany to close all non-essential shops | DW | 16.03.2020

-The closures in Germany will include bars, restaurants and theaters, as well as a halt to all religious services.
-The EU has proposed a ban on "non-essential" travel into the bloc.
-Follow DW for the latest updates.
+The restrictions in Germany will involve bars, restaurants and theaters, as well as a halt to religious services.
+The EU wants a 30-day travel ban into the bloc, but medical staff will be exempt.
+DW has the latest.

 Updates in Universal Coordinated Time (UTC/GMT)